Integral representation of random variables with respect to Gaussian processes: Main results

 To conclude, we note that

 and hence

-by our choice of $\kappa$, $\gamma$, and $\beta$. \end{enumerate} \end{proof} \begin{rmk} With our general assumptions we can only cover H\"{o}lder continuous variables of order $a>1-H$.
+by our choice of $\kappa$, $\gamma$, and $\beta$. \end{enumerate} \noqed\end{pf*} \begin{rmk} With our general assumptions, we can only cover H\"{o}lder continuous variables of order $a>1-\alpha$.
 However, under additional assumption that for $s$ close to $T$ and small enough $\Delta$ the incremental variance satisfies

-with some constant $C$ and some parameter $\theta\in(\alpha,1)$ we can cover more.
-More precisely, we can cover H\"{o}lder continuous processes of order $a>\theta - \alpha$.
+with some constant $C$ and some parameter $\theta\in(\alpha,1)$, we can cover more.
+More precisely, we can cover H\"{o}lder continuous processes of order $a>\theta- \alpha$.
 Especially this is the case if the process $X$ is stationary or has stationary increments with $W_X(0,t)\sim t^{2\alpha}$.
-In a particular case of fractional Brownian motion one can cover H\"{o}lder continuous processes of any order $a>0$.
-Similarly, with a process $\tilde{X}$ one can cover H\"older continuous processes of any order $a>0$. \end{rmk} \begin{rmk} In \cite{m-s-v} the authors proved also that under additional assumption that $\Psi$ is continuous, the assumption of the Theorem \ref{thm:H_rv-rep} is also necessary.
-Moreover, the authors introduced many interesting examples.
-For details, we refer to original paper. \end{rmk} \begin{cor} Let $Z_t$ be almost surely H\"{o}lder continuous process of order $a>1-\alpha$ and for every $t\in(0,T]$ we have $X\in\mathcal{X}^\alpha_t$.
-Then for every $t$ there exists $\mathbb{F}$-adapted process $\Psi_t$ such that it holds, almost surely,
+In particular case of fBm one can cover H\"{o}lder continuous processes of any order $a>0$.
+Similarly, with a process $\tilde{X}$ one can cover H\"older continuous processes of any order $a>0$. \end{rmk} \begin{rmk} In \cite{m-s-v}, the authors proved also that under additional assumption that $\Psi$ is continuous, the assumption of the Theorem~\ref{thm:H_rv-rep} is also necessary.
+The proof is based only to the H\"older continuity of fBm and well-known properties of Young integrals.
+Consequently, same conclusion remains for our general class of processes. \end{rmk}